Points of Pride

 - Wittenberg is one of just 280 colleges and universities in the United States to have a chapter of Phi Beta Kappa, the oldest and most prestigious academic honor society in the nation.

-- Wittenberg University has more Ohio Professor of the Year recipients than any other four-year institution in the state.
+- Wittenberg University has more Ohio Professor of the Year recipients than any other four-year institution in the state, including three recipients in the past five years.

 - In 2011 Wittenberg was one of only two private liberal arts institutions to receive a $1 million grant from the highly competitive Robert Noyce Teacher Scholarship Program funded by the National Science Foundation.